withastro/astro/examples/docs/README.md

 ### CSS styling

-The theme's look and feel is controlled by a few key variables that you can customize yourself.
+The theme's look and feel are controlled by a few key variables that you can customize yourself.
 You'll find them in the `src/styles/theme.css` CSS file.

 If you've never worked with CSS variables before, give [MDN's guide on CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) a quick read.